X Close

 Principles

 Speakers and musical instruments share similar properties including the laws governing their behaviour.
-It is a miracle a speaker system can be made to sound real.
+It is a miracle a sound system can be made to sound real.
 But the fact is most don't.
 Loudspeakers have principally remained unchanged for approx 50 years.
 There have been few improvements since their invention.
 One example is epoxy compounds for bonding voice coils to the cone to improve power handling.

 6 specifications